josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_never_ended.md

 ---

-# 🪞 VIII.
-The Conflict Became Psychological Geography
+## 🪞 The Conflict Became Psychological Geography

 The Wars of the Roses survived partly because they became:
 - myth,